 A: The Health Commissioner has the authority to outline set standards and regulations for keeping chickens that include spatial regulations and the maintenance of bugs, smell, allergens, manure, containers, and deceased chickens.

-Q: What will be the spatial guidelines for keeping chickens or rabbits?
+Q: What are the spatial guidelines for keeping chickens or rabbits?

-A: The bill sets minimum spatial requirements per chicken or rabbit (Section 3 Subsection C).
-Each individual chicken or rabbit requires two square feet of indoor space, or covered space like a coop, and four square feet of outdoor enclosure area, an area uncovered like a cage.
-For example, if a city resident would like to have four chickens, the resident would need to make available a total of eight square feet of indoor space and sixteen square feet of outdoor enclosure area.
-The spacial requirements were decided based on the Animal Welfare Approved recommendations of at least 1.8 square feet of indoor space per an animal (rounded to 2 for ease of measurement).
+A: The bill sets minimum spatial requirements per chicken (Section 3 Subsection C).
+Each individual chicken requires four square feet of indoor space, or covered space like a coop, and ten square feet of outdoor enclosure area, an area uncovered like a cage.
+For example, if a city resident would like to have four chickens, the resident would need to make available a total of sixteen square feet of indoor space and forty square feet of outdoor enclosure area.
+The spacial requirements were decided based on the guidance of the City of St. Louis Department of Health.

 Q: If my neighbor owns chickens, how will it impact my living space or neighborhood?